Christians – Don’t Try to Separate Jews and Gentiles Again!

 “Jesus said to them, ‘Truly, I say to you, in the new world, when the Son of Man will sit on his glorious throne, you who have followed me will also sit on twelve thrones, judging the twelve tribes of Israel. ‘” (Matthew 19:28 ESV) The twelve tribes of Israel represent all mankind.

 So does God view modern Gentile Christians and Christians of Jewish descent differently?
-Should we try to separate or differentiate between the two?
+Should we try to separate Jews and Gentiles?
+“There is no difference between Jews and Gentiles” (Romans 10:12 GNB).
 According to the New Testament, absolutely not!
 Christians should not try to separate Jews and Gentiles again, as we have become “one flock” in the New Covenant mediated by the “one shepherd” Jesus Christ (John 10:16; Hebrews 9:15; Galatians 3:26-28).

-2 thoughts on “Christians Should Not Try to Separate Jews and Gentiles Again
+2 thoughts on “Christians – Don’t Try to Separate Jews and Gentiles Again!”